ankschoubey/old-blog/_posts/2021-12-17-responsibility.md

 No one is comming to save you.

 God make you a man and gave you enough ability to save yourself.

+I am not what happened to me.
+I am what I choose to become.

+It's a good thing, not a selfish thing to choose people who are good for you.

+You cannot help everyone.
+Focus on yourself first.

+You cannot give up on yourself for anyone else.
+You have your goals and priorities.

+The worst feeling is that you are not enough for your family, friends and your job.

+Peace/Courage; Be depressed for a minute.
+Then move on.

+Peace/Teamwork: Healthy relationship starts with healthy relatoinship with yourself.
+If you don't value your thoughts and feeling straight with yourself.
+You will toletate other people mis.
+You got shit to straight.
+Work on your trauma.